conoroshea1996/elderJsTest/src/routes/blog/win-hiring-candidates.md

 ---
-title: "Hiring candidates is not a competition, but I’m winning"
+title: 'Hiring candidates is not a competition, but I’m winning'
-date: "2016-08-30"
+date: '2016-08-30'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "human-resource-management"
+  - 'human-resource-management'
-slug: "win-hiring-candidates"
+slug: 'win-hiring-candidates'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "Healthy competition gives you a buzz, so why aren’t you incorporating it when hiring candidates?"
+seoDescription: 'Healthy competition gives you a buzz, so why aren’t you incorporating it when hiring candidates?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/hiring_candidates.jpg"
+coverImage: '/images/hiring_candidates.jpg'
 ---

 Everyone loves a bit of competition.
 We all pick up speed on the footpath to overtake other pedestrians.
 We all love it when our kids get better grades at school than our friends’ progeny.
 There’s nothing better than spotting the last parking space at the shopping centre.
 It’s only human to thrive on a bit of competition and why should it be any different when competing against other organisations for top candidates?